roryclaasen/AngularTicTacToe/README.md

 ## Rules

-Tic-tac-toe-ception is a 2-player computer game played on a game board comprising nine tic-tac-toe games set out in nine mini-squares within a 3x3 greater-square.
+Ultimate TicTacToe is a 2-player computer game played on a game board comprising nine tic-tac-toe games set out in nine mini-squares within a 3x3 greater-square.
 Thus, there are 81 cells, arranged in nine 3x3 mini-squares within a greater square.

 ### Objective: